- Name Glossary

 Definition of terms having to do with names and naming.

 Alliterative Name - two names starting with the same letter.
-Example: Marilyn Monroe.
+Example: Marilyn Monroe, Joe Jonas, Pepper Potts.
+Alliterative names tend to be more memorable, for both humans and fictional characters.

-Birth Name/Maiden Name - the original surname of a woman (as opposed to her married name).
+Birth Name/Maiden Name - the original surname of a person, as opposed to a married or changed name.

 Cognomen - Term from Ancient Rome referring to a person by their family or last name.
 Example: Caesar for Gaius Julius Caesar.
 Popular in modern times as a nick name for athletes or friends.